tmtsoftware/csw/docs/src/main/apps/csweventcli.md

 ### subscribe

-Takes a comma separated list of Events with nested key paths and displays continuous stream of Event information as soon as it receives the Event.
+Takes a comma separated list of Events with keys and displays continuous stream of Event information as soon as it receives the Event.

 - `-e`, `--events`     comma separated list of Events in the form of `<event1:key1>,<event2:key2:key3>`, use `:` to separate multiple keys for the same Event.
 Ex. `-e a.b.c:ra,x.y.z:dec:epoch`
 - `-i`, `--interval`   interval in milliseconds which to receive an Event